MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-dotted-line.md

+---
+author: Mamaylya
+description: Learn how to add a dotted line in the Dynamics 365 Guides HoloLens app to link a Step card to show an operator where to focus ms.author: mamaylya ms.date: 11/08/2021 ms.topic: article
+title: Add a dotted line in the Dynamics 365 Guides HoloLens app to link a Step card to a focus area ms.reviewer: v-bholmes
+---

 # Add a dotted line in the Dynamics 365 Guides HoloLens app to link a Step card to a focus area